Switch to ADA Accessible Theme

 There are many types of catastrophic injury cases we accept, including:

-• Spinal cord injuries: The spinal cord is a highly sensitive bundle of nerves that run up the spinal column.
+The spinal cord is a highly sensitive bundle of nerves that run up the spinal column and is responsible for transmitting signals between the brain and the rest of the body.
 Due to its vulnerability, even accidents that seem mild can result in a serious spinal cord injury that causes lifelong complications.
+Injuries are classified as either complete, where there is a total loss of function below the level of the injury, or incomplete, where some sensory or motor function remains.
 A severe spinal cord injury might even result in partial or total paralysis.

-• Traumatic brain injuries (TBI): Perhaps the most devastating of all catastrophic injuries is a brain injury.
+Perhaps the most devastating of all catastrophic injuries is a brain injury.
+Defined as damage to the brain caused by an external force, TBIs range from mild concussions to severe brain damage.
 The slightest harm to the brain can create unpredictable consequences and side effects, like memory issues, loss of muscle control, speech impediments, and more.
 It is possible that a brain injury can cause complete disability, too, forcing someone who was once perfectly healthy to become entirely dependent on the 24-hour care of others.
+These injuries are most often the result of accidents or malpractice.

 Calculating Maximized Damages for Our Clients